-In this report, we’ll group people by the date of their first visit, and group them by month for the past 12 months.
+In this report, we’ll group new users by the month of their first visit for the past 12 months.
 In Google Analytics, we use Advanced Segments to create our cohorts.
 We need one advanced segment for each of the 12 monthly cohorts.
 For example, all visitors whose first visit was in last February.
-Note that our analysis will follow them through the rest of the year to see what they did, and we can compare the cohorts at the end.
+Our analysis will follow them through the rest of the year to see what they did, and we can compare the cohorts at the end.

 With Analytics Edge, we can use custom advanced segments defined in your account, but that would mean we need segments for each month in our report.
 That would be OK for a single analysis, but not for an ongoing report — we would have to modify our report every month to use a different set of predefined segments, and continuously add new segments each month.
-That is a lot of work and there is a limit to the number of advanced segments
+That is a lot of work and there is a limit to the number of advanced segments.

-Analytics Edge lets you use dynamic advanced segments, where the segment is defined in the query, not in your account.
+Instead, Analytics Edge can use dynamic advanced segments, where the segment is defined in the query, not in your account.

 To define each of our cohorts, we would create a segment that had the Date of First Session during a particular month.
 Analytics Edge allows you to pick specific dates, from a list of predefined periods, or to use the value from an Excel cell reference.
 Using a cell reference means we can make the report automatically update as time passes.